NickMcL/Myaku/README.md

 Service that periodically runs a task to update the quality scores of articles in the search index.
-This periodic rescoring is necessary because how well articles score for some score factors such as publication recency changes over time causing the quality score of previously crawled articles to change since they were first indexed.
+This periodic rescoring is necessary because how well articles score for some score factors such as publication recency changes over time causing the overall quality score of previously crawled articles to change over time after being initially indexed.

 Implemented in the myaku Python module (see the [myaku][3] module directory).